 Winter weather calls for capable footwear, whether you're working outdoors, snowshoeing, or commuting to work.
 The good news is there's no shortage of women's-specific designs to keep your feet warm and dry no matter the conditions.
-Our team of female editors took to the snowy streets to come up with our top picks of the 2022 season, which runs the gamut from casual models great for everyday wear to winter hikers and tall, neoprene work boots.
+Our team of female editors took to the snowy streets to come up with our favorite women's winter boots of the 2022-2023 season, which runs the gamut from casual models great for everyday wear to winter hikers and tall, neoprene work boots.
 For more information, check out our comparison table and buying advice below the picks.

 - Best Overall Women's Winter Boot: UGG Adirondack III

 - Best Budget Women's Winter Boot: Kamik Momentum 3